A guide for customizing the system-wide font on the Wii U.

 Aroma custom firmware is required to use the mod.
 Install CFW if you haven’t already.

-No system files are modified in the process.
-The custom system font is loaded into RAM only.
+No system files in the MLC NAND are modified in the process.
+The custom system font is loaded into RAM only, so it's safe to install a custom system font without worrying about bricking the console.

 Merging the Fonts